McUsr/core_arena/README.md

 **3072**, **1536**, **384**, and so on, are also good numbers when you known the total number of bytes you need and want to cap the bufsize.

-If you are on a different platform than Linux, you should determine what the pagesize is on your system and use that number of bytes as a vantage point for specifying the chunk size.
+If you are on a different platform than Linux, you should determine what the page size is on your system and use that number of bytes as a vantage point for specifying the chunk size.

 ### Getting memory from the arena into your program.

-You allocate memory for an object in memory with: `void *arena_alloc`. and memory for a zeroed out array with:  `void *arena_calloc`.
+You allocate memory for an object in memory with: `void *arena_alloc`, and memory for a zeroed out array with:  `void *arena_calloc`.

 ###  Ending/deallocating an arena.